Suchada-pae/my-first-project/README.md

             color:#0000ff;
         }

-    - Two flashlights between the sub-heading (Tour):
+##### - Two blue lines between the sub-heading (Tour):

+I build the two lines between the sub-heading "Tour" because I wanted to separate the two areas between the list of concerts tour and the Script's news from each other.
+Because this would make page neat and legible.

-        only on css:
+  - only on css:

         h2 {
             overflow: hidden;
             text-align: center;